calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * It is evidence.
 * It is tracked.

+Why is email so important?
-Verbally - things get lost/forgotten/don't-exist
+* Verbally - things get lost/forgotten/don't-exist
-Email - It becomes real/tangible/trackable
+* Email - It becomes real/tangible/trackable

 Tips:
 * Learn how to use _cc_ and _bcc_ effectively